Reapers Haunted Attraction and Maze of Terror at Chilliwack’s Fantasy Farms is one of the Lower Mainland’s most popular Halloween events in October.

 Reapers Haunted Attraction is the haunted-house-style building at Fantasy Farms which people walk through in small groups and have fun getting scared in.

-When we went last year the line-up for the attraction took about 15 minutes, which wasn’t unreasonable.
+When we went a couple of years ago the line-up for the attraction took about 15 minutes, which wasn’t unreasonable.
 The attraction itself is big and takes 5 or 6 minutes to go through, which for a haunted house is pretty good.

 At the entrance to the haunted house fright seekers were given 3D glasses.
-There isn’t a 3D element every year, but there is some years including in 2017.
+There isn’t a 3D element every year, but there have been most years recently.

 The 3D effects in the haunted house are pretty effective – they add a nice element and help make some of the more colourful elements inside come alive.